 Hardness > Iron > pH > Total Dissolved Solids (TDS) > Alkalinity

 For a more complete test and analysis, we recommend pulling proper water samples for testing at a certified laboratory (see below).

 WATER TEST REQUIRING A CERTIFIED LABORATORY

-For health related contaminants such as Arsenic, Radon, Lead, Bacteria, Nitrates, Trihalomethanes, Haloacetic acids or for more comprehensive testing, we can assist you by properly pulling water samples of the right amounts, including complying with required maximum holding periods, temperature, and other protocol.
+For health related contaminants such as Arsenic, Radon, Lead, Bacteria, Nitrates, Trihalomethanes, Haloacetic acids, PFAS or for more comprehensive testing, we can assist you by properly pulling water samples of the right amounts, including complying with required maximum holding periods, temperature, and other protocol.
 From there, we can bring the samples to a certified lab for testing which requires specialized analytical equipment and procedures.

 We have Group 1, Group 2 and Group 3 testing levels (see link just below) or we can customize testing to your needs depending on your specific situation.
 We can assist you in determining which water test to have done.
 The contaminants tested for under each of the three Groups are identified in detail at the following link Water-Testing-Sheet–.
 Testing from a private well will require more extensive testing than water coming from a municipal supply which has already undergone a certain level of testing.
 If you are selling your home with a private well, your town’s Board of Health, the buyer’s home inspector or bank may dictate what must be tested for.
 We will assist you in determining which Group testing is right for you.
 Once the lab results become available, we can analyze the report, review it with you and determine if any action is required.
 If a water filtration system or water softener system is required, we can review your options and determine the most effective approach.

 For more information on when and how often you should perform water testing and related information, see the link at Water Testing link.

 TAKING YOUR OWN WATER SAMPLES AND BRINGING THEM TO A LAB